Arjun-G-Ravi/AI-Notes/01_Machine Learning/01_Supervised Algorithms/00_Types.md

 `Discriminative classifiers focus on finding decision boundaries that separate the classes.` They tend to perform better than generative classifiers in terms of prediction accuracy, especially when dealing with high-dimensional data or complex relationships between variables.
 Eg: Logistic regression, SVM, trees, NN, etc

+# 2. Unsupervised Algorithms

+They are ML algorithms where the model is not trained with labelled dataset.Unsupervised algorithms are given in next section.